 If the extremely event occurs and risks arise, risk mitigation or remedial measures might be taken.
-This might include but not limited to:
+This might include but not limited to

-- Take hedging strategies Mitigate risk exposure by using hedging instrument such as IRS to lessen interest rate exposure in banking book - Interest rate forecast and balance sheet planning adjust balance sheet to adjust repricing gap on the basis of forecast of short term and long term interest rate.
+- Take hedging strategies Mitigate risk exposure by using hedging instrument such as IRS to lessen interest rate exposure in banking book.
+Prior to executing a hedge, the concerned business unit shall submit a hedge plan which specifies hedged position, profit and loss (P/L) analysis due to market movement, detailed scheme (including hedging instruments, amount, tenor, estimated cost, timeframe, termination of hedge and authorized scope) and whether hedge accounting is qualified. - Interest rate forecast and balance sheet planning adjust balance sheet to adjust repricing gap on the basis of forecast of short term and long term interest rate.